-A Raman laser is a light source similar to an ordinary laser, but with an amplifier medium based on Raman gain (stimulated Raman scattering) rather than on stimulated emission from excited atoms or ions.
+A Raman laser is a light source similar to an ordinary laser, but with a nonlinear amplifier medium (Raman gain medium) based on Raman gain (stimulated Raman scattering) rather than on stimulated emission from excited atoms or ions.
 The main attraction of this type of device is that essentially any Raman laser wavelength can be achieved with a suitable choice of the pump wavelength, provided that both wavelengths are within the transparency region of the material and a sufficiently high nonlinearity and/or optical intensity are reached.

 Different Types of Raman Lasers

-The Raman-active medium is usually either an optical fiber or a bulk crystal, but sometimes also a gas.
-The long interaction length in fibers makes it easy to exceed the threshold, particularly if a low-loss laser resonator is built.
-Continuous-wave operation is then possible with pump and output powers typically of the order of hundreds of milliwatts to several watts.
+The long interaction length in fibers makes it easy to exceed the laser threshold, particularly if a low-loss laser resonator is built.
+Continuous-wave operation is then possible with pump and output powers typically of the order of hundreds of milliwatts to several watts, but Raman fiber lasers operating at much higher power levels are also possible.
 Within the spectral range of the Raman gain, the Raman laser wavelength can be selected with a fiber Bragg grating, which also leads to a small emission bandwidth, although single-frequency operation is difficult to achieve due to the nonlinear interaction.

 Cascaded Raman fiber lasers can be built with nested pairs of fiber Bragg gratings.
-Oscillation on one Raman order is used for pumping another order, so that larger frequency offsets can be bridged.
-This technique can be used e.g. to make a 1480-nm pump source for erbium-doped fiber amplifiers, which itself is pumped with a 1064-nm solid-state bulk laser.
+Oscillation on one Raman order is used for pumping another order, so that larger frequency offsets (wavelength shifts) can be bridged.
+This technique can be used, for example, to make a 1480-nm pump source for erbium-doped fiber amplifiers, which itself is pumped with a 1064-nm solid-state bulk laser.

 As Raman amplification works only at high intensities, other nonlinearities such as the Kerr effect or four-wave mixing are also unavoidably strong in such devices.
 This can make it difficult to obtain, e.g., narrow-linewidth operation of a Raman laser.